My Fave Toys/Materials for 6-9 Month Olds

 I love the various textures and shapes in this set, which provide tons of sensory and tactile stimulation.
 The items are lightweight and a favorite for soothing during teething.

 Another great sensory ball option that’s a fave in Jillybeans classes!

 I like introducing toy cars around this age.
 They’re great for fostering cause/effect.
 I like that the wood pieces on this one move back and forth with your child’s touch.
 PlanToys products are sustainably crafted from chemical free rubberwood trees, formaldehyde-free glues, organic pigments, and water-based dyes.

 5. O-Ball Car

-There are lots of great options when it comes to baby instruments, but I am partial to this set.
-They’re easy to grip and I like the variety of shapes and sounds.
+There are lots of great options when it comes to baby instruments, but I am partial to these because they are so easy to grip.

 9. HABA Clutching Toy

 I recently completed the RIE foundations course and saw many clutch toys like this featured in the videos we watched for observation.
 I like that the pieces can be moved freely around to create different shapes.